Pierre-Loup/iOS-GPX-Framework/README.md

 ## License

-iOS-KML-Framework is available under the MIT license.
+iOS-GPX-Framework is available under the MIT license.
 See the LICENSE file for more info.

 it uses [TBXML](http://tbxml.co.uk/TBXML/TBXML_Free.html) Copyright (c) 2009 Tom Bradley